koenderinklab/OpenDDM/README.md

 conda env create -n ddm_env python=3.8
 conda activate ddm_env
 pip install git+https://github.com/koenderinklab/openddm

+# To make use of the simulation module, you will also need to run
+conda install -c conda-forge sdt-python
 ```

 In order to make use of a CUDA-enabled GPU with cupy, you can install the additional dependencies with